 The Cyber Security Guidance (PDF-181KB) deals specifically with network connected devices and how to trade-off defending the systems from outside attack, and the validation responsibilities of the manufacturer and user.

-The Reminder from FDA: Cyber Security for Networked Medica Devices is a Shared Responsibility memo is a reminder of the contents ofthe Cyber Security Guidance of 2005, and some clarification of misunderstandings of which the FDA is aware.
+The Reminder from FDA: Cyber Security for Networked Medical Devices is a shared responsibility memo is a reminder of the contents ofthe Cyber Security Guidance of 2005, and some clarification of misunderstandings of which the FDA is aware.